rstropek/Samples/WpfTraining/README.md

 I use this sample in WPF trainings to show how to implement XAML concepts like markup extensions, type converters, content properties, etc. in custom classes.

+# Data Bindings

+## Using Dependency Properties

+This set of stand-alone XAML pages demonstrate various applications of dependency properties like resources, data binding, styling, etc. You can run the XAML pages e.g. in Internet Explorer.

+## Free Space Watcher

+I use this sample in WPF trainings to demonstrate how to implement custom dependency properties. `02 FreeSpaceWatcher - Step 1` is a simple implementation while `03 FreeSpaceWatcher - Step 2` adds a user control with dependency properties.
+`04 FreeSpaceWatcher - Step 3` finally adds a timer and multiple UI threads in a single WPF application.

+## Data Binding Scenarios

+This sample contains various small examples for data bindings.
+It covers:

+* `ElementName` bindings
+* Binding to XML using XPath
+* Binding to objects in resources
+* `OneWayToSource`
+* Binding to the result of a method using `ObjectDataProvider`
+* Binding to collections
+* Binding to ADO.NET
+* Binding validation
+* Use of `UpdateSourceTrigger`
+* Use of `CompositeCollection`
+* Binding and notification (`INotifyPropertyChanged`, `ObservableCollection`, etc.)